 A pragmatic, randomised clinical trial in Germany (Molsberger et al., 2010) for chronic shoulder pain showed that acupuncture was more effective for relieving shoulder pain than standard therapy, such as non steroid anti inflammatories (NSAID’s) and physiotherapy.

-Our team has much of experience treating shoulder pain and frozen shoulder, and our anecdotal evidence suggests that acupuncture is particularly good at releasing muscle tension under the scapular, compared to other therapies.
+Our team have much experience treating shoulder pain and frozen shoulder, and our anecdotal evidence suggests that acupuncture is particularly good at releasing muscle tension under the scapular, compared to other therapies.
 We find this muscle is often involved in ‘frozen shoulder’ syndromes.

 Knee pain (see also Cartilage and Meniscus Tears)